Peptara LabsPEPTARA LABS

 The "how long" question is one of the best reasons to work with a provider rather than self-directing from online sources, because the honest answer requires someone assessing your specific situation, your response, your other conditions, your goals, over time.
 Anyone giving you a confident universal number without that is selling certainty they don't have.

-If you're on a Peptaralabs protocol, our team can help you think through the practical side of the timeline, what maintenance looks like, how to prepare for stepping down, and what questions to bring to your physician.
-We're not a substitute for that medical judgment on duration, but we can help you have a sharper conversation about it.
+If you're on a Peptara Labs protocol, our team can help you think through the practical side of the timeline, what maintenance looks like, how to prepare for stepping down, and what questions to bring to your medical provider.
+The team is not a substitute for that medical judgment on duration, but can help prepare a sharper conversation about it.

 If your real worry underneath the "how long" question is what happens when you stop, start with will I gain the weight back when I stop, because that fear is usually the thing actually driving the timeline question in the first place.